-Ph.D. student Jumin Huang and postdoctoral fellow Dr. Yuwei Wang of the State Key Laboratory of Quality Research in Chinese Medicines, Macau University of Science and Technology, and Professor Di Liu from the Wuhan Institute of Virology are the co-first authors of the paper.
-Dr. Yabing Cao from the Macau Kiang Wu Hospital, Professor Hong Wei from the Third Military Medical University, and Associate Professor Elaine Lai-Han Leung from the State Key Laboratory of Quality Research in Chinese Medicines, Macau University of Science and Technology are the co-corresponding authors of the paper.
+Ph.D. student Jumin Huang and postdoctoral fellow Dr. Yuwei Wang of the State Key Laboratory of Quality Research in Chinese Medicine, Macau University of Science and Technology, and Professor Di Liu from the Wuhan Institute of Virology are the co-first authors of the paper.
+Dr. Yabing Cao from the Macau Kiang Wu Hospital, Professor Hong Wei from the Third Military Medical University, and Associate Professor Elaine Lai-Han Leung from the State Key Laboratory of Quality Research in Chinese Medicine, Macau University of Science and Technology are the co-corresponding authors of the paper.

 The research was funded by the Science and Technology Development Fund of the Macao Special Administrative Region (Modulation of gut microbiota to enhance efficacy of anti-PD1 immunotherapy in non-small cell lung cancer, Project no: 0096/2018/A3 & Dr. Neher’s Biophysics Laboratory for Innovative Drug Discovery, Project no: 001 /2020/ALC).

 The mechanism of Ginseng Polysaccharides to sensitize anti-PD1 immunotherapy